Nigel1992/service.libreelec.backupper/service.libreelec.backupper/README.md

 ### Automatic Backups

-The addon will automatically create backups of your config.txt file based on the configured interval.
+The addon will automatically create backups based on the configured interval.
 By default, backups are created daily and stored in the `/storage/backup` directory.

 ### Manual Backups

 To create a manual backup:
 1. Go to Add-ons > Program add-ons > LibreELEC Config Backupper
 2. Open the addon settings
+3. Select which items to backup (Config Files, Add-ons, User Data, etc.)
-3. Click on "Backup Now"
+4. Click on "Backup Now"

+### Backup Process

+During backup:
+1. Real-time progress notifications show what's being backed up
+2. Space requirements are automatically checked
+3. Files are verified for integrity (if verification is enabled)
+4. System resources are automatically cleaned up after backup

 ### Restoring Backups